stepanataccolade/docsv2/sources/ci/languages/java.md

-# Java
+# Continuous Integration with Java
 This page explains yml configuration that is specific to Java projects.
 For a complete yml reference, please read the [Build configuration section](../shippableyml.md)

 ##yml configuration

 The sections below explore sections of the yml that are specific to Java projects.

 ###language

 For Java projects, this tag should always be set to java as show below: